Privacy policy

 2. Legal Obligation

 UKRIO may use personal information to comply with its legal or regulatory responsibilities.
-For example, it may be necessary to share personal information with the Charity Commission or the Information Commissioner.
+For example, it may be necessary to share personal information with the Charity Commission, the Information Commissioner, or government bodies such as law enforcement or HMRC.

 3. Vital Interest